jhpyle/docassemble/_docs/config.md

   es: Herramientas disponibles
 {% endhighlight %}

-If you want to include the same [CSS] or [Javascript] files in every page of the site, including administrative pages and interview pages, you can use the [`global css`] and [`global javascript`] directives.
+If you want to include the same [CSS] or [JavaScript] files in every page of the site, including administrative pages and interview pages, you can use the [`global css`] and [`global javascript`] directives.